nurbspy.jax.nurbs_curve module#

 The nonlinear equation is solved with a bounded Newton method (optimistix.Newton), ensuring that u_star remains within [0, 1].

-The initial guess is determined heuristically from the control polygon (see _initial_guess_from_polygon).
+The initial guess is determined heuristically from the properties of the knot vector and control polygon

 Parameters: